IRQ33/Discordbot/README.md

-# Its a discord bot
+# It's a discord bot

 >[!Note]
-> Its is ongoing an project
+> Its is ongoing a project
 ## Funcionality:
-- Summing 2 numbers (yea i know its useless)
+- Summing 2 numbers (useless)
-- Showing informations about player
+- Showing information about user
-- Welcome message when someone join and goodbye message when somene left
+- Welcome message when someone join and goodbye message when someone left
+- Moderation command (I will add more in the future)

 ## Todo
 - Vc channel (making 3 channels and when someone join to it, will create another channel)